A special message for Congress of Future Medical Leaders Delegates…

 Attendance at the Congress can also enrich a student’s academic profile by adding to their showcase of extracurricular experience and achievement needed when applying to colleges and universities.

 After attending the Congress of Future Medical Leaders, and upon verification of your 3.5 or above GPA, you will receive the Congress of Future Medical Leaders Award of Excellence.
-The Award is earned by attending both days of the Congress, participating in activities, and exhibiting leadership in and dedication to the medical profession.
+The Award is earned by attending all three days of the Congress, participating in activities, and exhibiting leadership in and dedication to the medical profession.

-The Congress of Future Medical Leaders Award of Excellence is used by Delegates in college, scholarship, and internship applications.
+The Congress of Future Medical Leaders Award of Excellence is used by Delegates in college, scholarship, and internship applications

 What makes the Congress of Future Medical Leaders unique?